365 Things to Do in Memphis #158: Splash Around at Peabody Park

 I love Peabody Park.
 It’s smaller and less crowded than nearby Overton Park, and it’s got a few cool unique features.
 There’s a playground, a small field, two pavilions, sculptures by local metalsmith Yvonne Bobo and – best of all – there’s a splash park.

 It’s not very big – maybe 50 yards long – but it’s got plenty of space to get wet.
 There are fire hydrants that constantly mist, a rain tower, tall metal tubes that randomly spray water and small geysers that shoot out of the playground’s soft rubber floor.

 The splash park is free and open to everyone, but it’s primarily a place for little kids (though occasionally, you’ll see an adult – like me – leading a reluctant 3 year-old into the spray).

-The park opens on the fourth Saturday in May and closes on the second Monday in September.
+The park opens in May and closes in September.
 Pack a towel and a snack before you go.